Fernando-Dourado/harness-move-project/README.md

 ## Requirements

 - The tool does not create the org or project target.
-- As safety operation the tool do not delete the source project.
+- As safety operation the tool do not delete the entities from the source project.
 - The `api-key` need to have access to read from the source project and write to the target project.

 ## Usage